mccleanla/explainability-scoping-review/README.md

 Search Strategy is here: [[1.
 Search Strategy]]
 Search Strings and per-database count post keyword piloting are here: [[0.
 Search Results]]

-Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder "3.
-Extracted Papers".
+Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers.

 **Context**